Junazidomi/Data-Science/Data-Science-prediction-projects/Employee Prediction/README.md

 # Employee Predidction

 ## Business Understanding

+### Background

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Employee attrition is a significant challenge for companies because it can disrupt productivity and increase recruitment costs, which many companies in India face.
+Without a deep understanding of the factors that drive employees to resign, retention efforts are often ineffective.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Therefore, a data-driven approach is needed, utilizing historical employee data in India to identify patterns and predict employees who are likely to resign.
+This approach is expected to assist companies in strategic planning and policy improvement through predictive models built from historical company data.

+### Purpose

+The goal of this project is to create a model that can predict which employees are most likely to leave the company, so that the HR department can implement preventive measures before that happens.

 ## Data Understandings

 This Dataset describes several features related to predicting employee resignations based on the criteri in this dataset.
 The following is an overview of the features contained in this dataset.
 [Link](https://www.kaggle.com/datasets/tejashvi14/employee-future-prediction)